PUPUSAS DE PESCADO Y CURTIDO/FISH PUPUSAS AND CURTIDO BY ALICIA MAHER

 Making the Pupusas – Method 1:

 Take the dough ball in the palm of your hand, pushing the center of the ball with your fingers to make a well.
-Fill each pupusa with the cheese filling.
+Fill each pupusa with the fish filling.
 When done, close the top by pushing and pinching the open space together, so that the end result will be a completely filled and sealed dough ball.

 Wet your hands, press and pat each ball between your palms and flatten into a thin dough round that is about 4 inches in diameter and ¼-inch thick.
 Make sure the edges are nice and thin, but be careful not to press too hard so that the filling does not spill out of the sides.